chelletest/Selenium-Java-POM-framework---Maven-TestNG/README.md

 Maven is used for managing project dependencies and build configurations.
 It ensures that all necessary libraries are included and simplifies the build process.

 #  TestNG:
 TestNG is used for managing test execution.
 It allows you to create test suites, set up parallel execution, and handle test configurations.
-We also use TestNG annotations to manage setup and teardown steps.

 #  Prerequisites
 Java 8+ installed.
 Maven installed.
 Selenium WebDriver setup (e.g., ChromeDriver).
-TestNG and ExtentReports dependencies will be downloaded automatically via Maven.
+TestNG dependencies will be downloaded automatically via Maven.

 #  Setup Instructions
 1. Clone the Repository